 6. Paris- The kind waitress!

 We’re at an eatery in Paris.
-The waitress and I are struggling to communicate because ‘frites’ means both fried and fries.
+The waitress and I are struggling to communicate in my moderate french.
+‘Frites’ means both fried and fries.
 I kept asking what exactly was being fried but the message couldn’t get across.
-Eventually, the waitress dashes to the kitchen, and returns with a potato chip and explains gladly that that is what it meant.
+Eventually, the waitress dashes to the kitchen, and returns with a potato chip and explains gladly that that is what she meant.
 The same kindness was extended whenever I’d want to take a picture at a busy street.
 I’d ask my photographer (who would be the closest friendly-looking person I saw) to pause so pedestrians could pass.
-They would insist we go ahead with the shot.
+The pedestrians would insist we go ahead with the shot.
 Then we’d insist they pass first and they would insist we finish and we’d end up taking the shot first.
 This happened all the time!

 With the current pandemic, travel fears are probably valid.
 However, I wanted to have something positive to encourage wanderlust…and to have my last blog post, at least for some time to have positive vibes.